Mortal Kombat Trilogy: Game.com

-The game was a launch release for the Game.com handheld console.
+A version of the game was released as a launch title for the Game.com handheld console.
 The game includes a multiplayer mode, accessible only with the compete.com game link cable (to link two Game.com consoles together).
-Only 13 characters (Cyrax, Ermac, Jade, Mileena, Sektor, Kitana, Motaro, Nightwolf, Noob Saibot, Raiden, Rain, Reptile and Shao Kahn) and 10 Kombat Zones remain in this version (screenshots of early releases showed a different assortment of characters).
-In addition, each character only has two special moves and four finishing moves: one Fatality, Babality, Friendship, and Brutality.
-In this version, each finishing move has the same command for every character.
+Only 13 characters (Cyrax, Ermac, Jade, Mileena, Sektor, Kitana, Motaro, Nightwolf, Noob Saibot, Raiden, Rain, Reptile and Shao Kahn) and 10 Kombat Zones are present in this version, though early screenshots showed a different assortment of characters.
+In addition, each character only has two special moves and four finishing moves: one Fatality, Babality, Friendship, and Brutality, each of which has the same command for every character.

 Reception

 The game's critical reception has varied considerably, depending on the platform and publication.
 Brazilian magazine SuperGamePower gave the Nintendo 64 version 4.8 out of 5, and regarded it as the best Mortal Kombat game.
 French magazine Super Power gave the N64 game 91%, favoring it over the PlayStation version.
 The four reviewers of Electronic Gaming Monthly all gave the Nintendo 64 version their recommendation, citing the impressive amount of content and absence of load times, though Dan Hsu and Crispin Boyer found the graphics disappointing given the capabilities of the console.
 Both Boyer and Shawn Smith said the game had converted them to the Mortal Kombat fandom.
 GamePro likewise praised the amount of content, as well as the accurate recreation of the arcade games' graphics, the addition of the Aggressor meter, and the application of new mechanics to characters from older games in the series.
 They complained that the game suffers from some slowdown and muted music, but concluded it "delivers with all the fighters, secrets, and carnage that made the series the phenomenon it is today."

 Jeff Gerstmann of GameSpot contradicted GamePro, saying that the music is normal for a non-CD game and it is the sound effects (which GamePro described as "arcade-perfect") that sound muffled.
 And while he complimented the Nintendo 64 version's large selection of play modes, he said it is conspicuously missing frames of animation from the arcade games, and that the characters left out of this version are "favorites".
 Peer Schneider of IGN contended that all of the audio aspects sound muffled.
 He said the Nintendo 64 version is a faithful conversion of the arcade games, though he compared it unfavorably to the PlayStation version.
 However, he held that the arcade games themselves are too aged to merit an appearance on the Nintendo 64, referring to them as five years old (in actuality, Mortal Kombat 3 was barely a year old at the time, and even the oldest in the series was four years old).
 Mortal Kombat Trilogy was said to be a "particularly horrible game" among the Nintendo 64 library by Forbes, but was honored in Nintendo Power Awards '96, coming second in the category "Best Tournament Fighting Game".